 Vanity Is Feminine

 Horrible Judge of Character if they are paid an appearance-based compliment by an antagonist.
 Women will also be tempted, far more than their male counterparts, by promises of youth and beauty at whatever cost.
 There's a reason the Vain Sorceress is an almost exclusively female character type.
 At the most misogynistic end of the scale, women being vain is linked directly to their own downfall and often the downfall of any men who fall for their wiles, thus presenting women as the inherently less moral sex and vanity as an inborn proclivity to sin that women must strive much harder to overcome if they wish to be truly virtuous.
 In such a narrative, a non-vain, or less-vain, woman is shown as a model of virtue (and often an Unkempt Beauty).
 Make Up Is Evil is often in full play, with vanity leading naturally to deceit, and in older works, reckless endangerment of health, perhaps with lead-based or arsenic-based makeup.
 B) Women are vain, and this is the natural and correct state of affairs.
 A shy girl who starts primping and preening might be said to have "come out of her shell".
 A tomboyish child who suddenly starts caring about high heels and lipstick will be "growing up".
 This narrative to a degree reverses the notion of vanity-linked immorality, so while a vain woman may still be flawed, a woman who shuns vanity utterly may be seemingly "unnatural" (in the worst case scenario, Butch Lesbian with all that implies).
-This kind of approach seemingly lends itself very easily to notions of Mars and Venus Gender Contrast, and in particular often likes to couple itself with the All Men Are Perverts trope — all men want to look at women, but all women want to be looked at by men, so it all balances out in the end, right?
+This kind of approach seemingly lends itself very easily to notions of Mars-and-Venus Gender Contrast, and in particular often likes to couple itself with the All Men Are Perverts trope — all men want to look at women, but all women want to be looked at by men, so it all balances out in the end, right?
+In historical settings (or more misogynistic settings), it's sometimes also played as a natural reaction to their circumstances — with women obsessing their on appearance because it is a "women's weapon" and one of the few culturally-acceptable tools available to them.
+When handled in this way, the message isn't that women are intrinsically vain, but that they behave that way because the structure of their society legitimately means their appearance can have a dramatic impact on their life.
 The implications of this trope tend to be even nastier when applied to men, as though the implied femininity of vanity is a grievous insult to a man's overall character.
 The audience may get an indulgent chuckle out of the sight of a manly man checking his hair in a store window, but a consistently and overtly vain man is a subject of ridicule and disdain.
 They will be foppish, cowardly, quite possibly gay in a narrative which makes clear this is a negative and undesirable thing.
 The Sissy Villain owes much to this trope.
 The trope's premise in any incarnation is the polar opposite to the concept of metrosexuality, and has waned in recent times as mores change and gender stereotypes are discarded, but not yet a Dead Horse Trope.
 Contrast Real Women Never Wear Dresses, and Agent Peacock, a bishounen badass whose vanity will not detract from their worth and respectability.
 Compare Men Act, Women Are and Men Are Strong, Women Are Pretty.

 open/close all folders